jmalensen/Arklumos/README.md

 To c_cpp_properties.json in the folder .vscode

-Pay attention to these lines, you might need to changes them:
+Pay attention to these lines, you might need to changes them (especially compilerPath):
+"compilerPath": "/usr/bin/g++",
+"intelliSenseMode": "linux-gcc-x64",
+Or
 "compilerPath": "C:\\Devc++\\mingw64\\bin\\g++.exe",
 "intelliSenseMode": "windows-gcc-x64",